 CSDs that use an intermediary to operate a link with an issuer CSD should measure and monitor the additional risk that may stem from the indirect links.
 ATHEXCSD uses SIX SIS both as an intermediary to other foreign CSDs, and as an Issuer CSD for Swiss securities.
-The CSD performs an overall review of its arrangements with SIX SIS.
+The CSD performs an overall review of its arrangements with SIX SIS but has not taken steps to ensure effective management of additional risks, especially legal risks, that may result from the indirect connections in jurisdictions outside of Switzerland.

 The link with SIX SIS is used for the settlement of cross-border trades booked in ATHEX's X-net service, which ATHEXCSD supports as an Investor CSD.
-At the time of the assessment, the X-net service was fully active; however, the CSD has plans to imminently decommission most markets offered through the service and retain only those where securities dually listed on ATHEX have been initially recorded, which would ultimately reduce ATHEXCSD's exposure to foreign market links.
+At the time of the assessment, the X-net service was fully active; however, the CSD has plans to imminently decommission most markets offered through the service, which would ultimately reduce ATHEXCSD's exposure to foreign market links.
 Nevertheless, the core of this assessment remains relevant as the link with SIX SIS will be retained, just for fewer markets.